duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/994_AMOD18_TheObstavoidAlgorithm.md

 By simply adding these static costs with the cost of each obstacle together, an overall final cost is obtained.
 Once this final cost function has been found, it can now be discretized as a 5 x 6 x 6 grid (width x length x timesteps) in a defined box in front of the actor.

-Fig. 5: Actor with visualisation of its cost grid.
+Fig. 5: Actor with visualization of its cost grid.
 As the road is blocked, the lowest cost is reached by waiting
 <div figure-id="fig:demo_3_with_cost_grid">
      <img src="994_AMOD18_TheObstavoidAlgorithm/demo_3_with_cost_grid.gif" style='width: 30em'/>
 </div>